The City of Sydney has strict rules and procedures in place to prevent buildings catching fire.

 An order may demand safer fire exits, appropriate fire-safety equipment or proper fire-resistive construction.
 The cost of improvements and their effect on a building's heritage status will be taken into account.
 The City will give the owner a reasonable amount of time to comply with the order, depending on the complexity of the improvements.
 The deadlines may be set in stages.

-Anyone recieving an order has a right to appeal or challenge the order or a specified part of the order within 28 days.
+Anyone receiving an order has a right to appeal or challenge the order or a specified part of the order within 28 days to the Land and Environment Court of New South Wales.

 Any applications to have the compliance period extended must be supported by contributory reasons or evidence of hardship.
 The application must also put forward a works proposal which sets out how and when the outstanding works are to be complied with.